hmxmilohax/rb3-pc/instrument-repo/readme.md

 * Standard PS3 guitar and drum controllers _should_ be plug and play.
 If they aren't, follow the binding instructions below.
 * If you're using PS3, PS4, or Wii guitars, set the “Handlers” option to “MMJoyStick.”
 * If you're using Xbox 360 guitar controllers, set the “Handlers” option to “XInput”
 * If you're using PS3, PS4, Wii, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”
+* If you're using a Xbox 360 MIDI Pro Adapter for drums, set the "Handlers" option to "XInput."

 Below are the buttons you should map in RPCS3's Gamepad Settings.